 Looking for ways to celebrate the Christmas season in Rhode Island?
-We have so many excellent options to choose from.
+There are so many excellent options to choose from in Rhode Island.
 You wouldn’t expect any less from the smallest, but one of the most charming states, right?
-Explore some of my favorite ways to get in the holiday spirit in Rhode Island.
+Explore some of my favorite things to do in Rhode Island in December.

-Visit the Newport Mansions while they are decorated for the holidays.
+Visit the Newport Mansions Decorated for the Holidays

 The Newport Mansions were the vacation homes of the United States elite in the Gilded Age of the 1920s.
 Three of the mansions, The Breakers, The Elms and Marble House are open for decorated tours during the holiday season.
 If you visit during the evening, live music will fill your ears as you nibble on Christmas snacks.
 Get all the details here.